tdimitrov/tranqap/docs/cmd/targets.rst

 **Check if tcpdump is installed:** Yes/NO.

-rpcap uses tcpdump to collect traffic.
+tranqap uses tcpdump to collect traffic.
 This check verifies if tcpdump command is available on the target.

 **Check if sudo is installed:** Yes/NO